Why Investment Banking? 43 Sample Answers

-I have only heard standard cookie cutter answers before and I am curious how best to answer thisquestion.
+I have only heard standard cookie cutter answers before, and I am curious how best to answer this investment banking interview question.

 While cookie-cutter responses are safe, sometimes a little more substance is appropriate/appreciated.

 I want to work in investment banking because I understand it has a steep learning curve and will allow me to establish a strong foundation for valuation, Excel modeling skills, and understanding the XXX sector.
 I know the hours will be long, but the time spent understanding and learning about XXX space would give me the opportunity to remain in finance over the longer term.

 - You left him 'bait.'
 Now he will ask, "Oh really?
 So what hours do you expect?"
 So you simply answer 80 low-end and 100+ if a lot of going on.

 - By mentioning valuation/Excel, you're showing you know what you'll be doing, and you have pitched why it is valuable 'a strong base of skills for *future* on Wall Street'.